p-slash/desi-y1-p1d/README.md

 Finally, you can skip creating and batching scripts for transmissions files and/or quickquasars using `--no-transmissions` and `--skip-qq` options.

+# Usage for data
+`setup-desi-chain` program is responsible for running Lya, SB1-2-3 analysis back to back.
+Its usage is similar to the mocks.

 # Legacy code